ebi-pf-team/interproscan-docs/docs/InputFormat.rst

 InterProScan 5 supports **unaligned sequences** only.
 Sequences should contain only valid IUPAC amino acid or nucleic acid characters.
-In addition gap ('-'), period ('.'), asterix or underscore symbols are not allowed and should produce warnings and InterProScan will exit immediately.
+In addition gap ('-'), period ('.'), asterisk or underscore symbols are not allowed and should produce warnings and InterProScan will exit immediately.